praveenkk21/praveenkk21/README.md

 ### Hi there 👋

-I'm Praveen Kumar B 👋 I'm Automation Test Engineer from India who passionate about developing automation frameworks and contributing to the open-source.
-I've worked on testing Mobile and Web Applications.
+I'm Praveen Kumar B 👋 I'm Software engineer from India who passionate about developing the websites and contributing to the open-source.

 Here are some ideas to get you started:

-🔭 I’m currently working on Automation Test Engirneer in Grasko Solutions pvt. ltd
+🔭 I’m currently working on Software engineer in Deloitte USI

 🌱 I’m currently learning new tech stacks